jasync-sql/jasync-sql/README.markdown

 It's an IndexedSeq\[Array\[Any]], every item is a row returned by the database.
 The database types are returned as Scala objects that fit the original type, so `smallint` becomes a `Short`, `numeric` becomes `BigDecimal`, `varchar` becomes `String` and so on.
-You can find the whole default transformation list at the `DefaultColumnDecoderRegistry` class.
+You can find the whole default transformation list at the project specific documentation.

 ### Prepared statements